The Importance of Good Sleep and Staying HealthyArticle posted in: Lifestyle

 Insufficient amount of sleep also increases the body’s insulin resistance, says a report, published in Diabetes, Nutrition and Metabolism.
 Insulin resistance means that your body is not efficiently using the glucose in your food for energy.
 To make up for it, your pancreas makes more insulin.
 When that happens continually, your blood sugar levels go up, leaving you at risk for Type 2 diabetes, obesity and a variety of symptoms grouped together into what’s known as “metabolic syndrome.”

 Two hormones play a key role in managing your appetite and eating habits.
 Ghrelin is produced in your body to signal to your brain that you are hungry so you will know when you need to eat.
 Leptin is produced when you have eaten enough food, letting your brain know your appetite has been satisfied.
-Lack of sleep increases the production of ghrelin and reduces the leptin in your body, which can cause you to eat more than your body needs, according to research, published in Clinical Nutritional and Metabolism Care.
+Lack of sleep increases the production of ghrelin and reduces the leptin in your body, which can cause you to eat more than your body needs, according to research, published in Current Opinion in Clinical Nutrition and Metabolic Care.
 They found that people getting less than seven hours of sleep reported a 14 percent increase in daily calorie consumption.
 Those excess calories came primarily from carbohydrate-rich foods.

 5. Immune System Regulation